 3. Preterm delivery and Gestational diabetes:

-The incidence of preterm delivery in gestational diabetes is much higher as compared to non-diabetic mothers and contributes to complications like stillbirth and respiratory problems in neonates and enhances the need for ICU care.
+The incidence of preterm delivery in gestational diabetes is much higher than in non-diabetic mothers and contributes to complications like stillbirth and respiratory problems in neonates, and enhances the need for ICU care.

 4. Perinatal asphyxia: